jafna/capsulized_videos/README.md

 + make shotanalysis
 + make stitching

-To compile you need newest version of opencv!
+To compile you need the newest version of opencv!
 ( For Ubuntu check https://help.ubuntu.com/community/OpenCV )

 Example case